 Special charges (items) data for the three months ended March 31, 2016 and 2015 was derived from the unaudited consolidated financial statements of United, including the notes thereto, included in United's Quarterly Report on Form 10-Q for the quarter ended March 31, 2016.
-Special charges (items) data for the years ended December 31, 2015, 2014 and 2013 was derived from the audited consolidated financial statements of United, including the notes thereto, included in United's Quarterly Report on Form the audited consolidated financial statements of United, including the notes thereto, included in the Form 10-K.
+Special charges (items) data for the years ended December 31, 2015, 2014 and 2013 was derived from the audited consolidated financial statements of United, including the notes thereto, included in the Form 10-K.